 My favorite products fill multiple roles.

-If you have (or had) leaky gut, that’s the first order of business.
-Without addressing leaky gut, you won’t absorb your nutrition from foods or other supplements.
+If you have (or had) a leaky gut, that’s the first order of business.
+Without addressing a leaky gut, you won’t absorb your nutrition from foods or other supplements.
 You’ll eventually develop nutrient deficiencies, which will send your health into a downward spiral.

 The best ingredients to heal the lining of the gut, and specifically tight functions, are: